 Fentanyl overdose deaths continue to rise in the United States, leading to a deadly third wave of the opioid epidemic.
 People with fentanyl addiction are suffering.
 Learn more about the best treatment for fentanyl addiction, which focuses on its triggers and root causes.

-Drug overdose remains one of the most common causes of accidental death in the United States, with 67,000 overdose deaths reported in 2018.
-Almost 70% of these deaths are related to opioids.
+Drug overdose remains one of the most common causes of accidental death in the United States, with nearly 92,000 overdose deaths reported in 2020 that involved an opioid.
+Over 82% of these deaths involved synthetic opioids, according to the CDC.
 Although prescription painkillers and heroin are also part of this category of drugs, most opioid overdoses involve synthetic opioids like fentanyl.
 A sharp rise in fentanyl use caused public health experts to sound the alarm regarding this deadly threat.

-Fentanyl is a synthetic opioid, meaning it is produced in a laboratory setting different from heroin, resulting from naturally-occurring poppy plants.
-In medical settings, fentanyl is used as an anesthetic, powerful painkiller after surgery or cancer-related pain.
-The medication is 50 to 100 times more potent than morphine, meaning it has extremely powerful effects.
+Fentanyl is a synthetic opioid, meaning it is produced in a laboratory setting different from heroin, resulting from naturally occurring poppy plants.
+In medical settings, fentanyl is used as an anesthetic, a powerful painkiller after surgery or cancer-related pain.
+The medication is 50 to 100 times more potent than morphine, meaning it has full effects.
 It binds to receptors faster and in much smaller doses than other narcotic opioids.

-Fentanyl used to represent only a small fraction of opioid overdoses.
-In the 1990s and early 2000s, prescription painkillers like oxycodone (Oxycontin, Percocet) or hydrocodone (Vicodin) were the primary drivers of opioid overdoses.
-That began to change as the CDC changed its prescribing guidelines for medical providers.
+Fentanyl is used to represent only a tiny fraction of opioid overdoses.
+In the 1990s, prescription painkillers like oxycodone (Oxycontin, Percocet) or hydrocodone (Vicodin) were the primary drivers of fatal opioid overdoses.
+The extremely high number of overdoses began to change as the CDC changed its prescribing guidelines for medical providers.

 People struggling with opiate addiction began to turn to heroin and synthetic opioids instead.
 For example, West Virginia, which is at the heart of the opioid epidemic, showed a sharp increase in fentanyl-related deaths.
 Comparing 2005-2014 to 2015-2017, deaths involving prescription opioids decreased by 75%.
 Meanwhile, fentanyl-related deaths jumped up by 122% over the same period.
 This trend rapidly spread across the country.

-There are several reasons for the rise of fentanyl use.
+There are several reasons for the rise in fentanyl use.
 Synthetic opioids like fentanyl are often manufactured in Chinese laboratories, where their production is legal.
 They then make their way to Mexico, where drug cartels traffic them across the southern U.S. border.
 From there, fentanyl makes its way across the entire country.
-Drug dealers often cut their product with fentanyl, which is cheaper and more potent.
-As prescription painkillers become less available in medical settings, people turn to alternatives drugs, like fentanyl.
+Drug dealers often cut their products with fentanyl, which is cheaper and more potent.
+As prescription painkillers become less available in medical settings, people turn to alternatives, more accessible drugs.